 Clinical diagnosis can be confirmed using CNS imaging and lab testing.

-Image: “MRI scan of a patient with acute disseminated encephalomyelitis (ADEM)” by Kamate M, Chetal V, Tonape V, Mahantshetti N, Hattiholi V. License: Public Domain, cropped by Lecturio.
+Image: “MRI scan of a patient with acute disseminated encephalomyelitis (ADEM)” by Kamate M, Chetal V, Tonape V, Mahantshetti N, Hattiholi V. License: CC BY 2.0, cropped by Lecturio.